 It’s not just residents of big coastal cities or lower-income people who are confronting too-high prices when they set out to rent an apartment.
 In some cities — including Denver, Minneapolis, Chicago, Salt Lake City, and Austin — 50% or more of middle-income renters (those with incomes between $30,000 and $45,000) are devoting more than 30% of their paychecks to rent, the center found.
 Among lower earners across the United States, between 75% and 84% are stuck in housing that’s not affordable.

 Where are the affordable cities?

-Nonetheless, there are still a handful of U.S. cities where rent is fairly cheap.
-In Houston, Nashville, Milwaukee, Phoenix, and Las Vegas, the median price for a one-bedroom apartment is under $1,000, per Zumper’s analysis of more than 1 million active listings in the 50 biggest U.S. cities.
+Nonetheless, there are still a handful of U.S. cities where rent is fairly cheap, according to the December 2017 National Rent Report from real estate website Zumper.
+In Fort Worth, Louisville, Milwaukee, Phoenix, and Las Vegas, the median price for a one-bedroom apartment is under $1,000, per Zumper’s analysis of more than 1 million active listings in the 50 biggest U.S. cities.

 In some cities, rent is even lower.
 You might not be able to live in the most desirable neighborhood or get top-of-the-line appliances in your kitchen, but you should be able to snag budget-friendly digs without too much trouble.

 If you want to rent an apartment for cheap, head to one of these 15 metro areas, where the median price for a one-bedroom is around $650 a month.

 In Columbus, the median price for a one-bedroom in December 2017 was $650, down slightly from the previous month.
 However, year over year rental rates have increased 8.3% in this city, so get in while you can.

 What you can get: A one-bedroom apartment conveniently located near downtown and shopping centers for $597 a month.
 The unit has hardwood floors and modern updates.